When I asked women to share what

-There are many variations and headship looks different across many cultures, but male headship usually boils down to the practice and belief that a man is superior to a woman.
+There are many variations of male headship which might look different across many cultures, but male headship usually boils down to the practice and belief that a man is superior to a woman.
 Not all men who practice male headship are cruel, some lead their wives and daughters lovingly and with great affection, but the underlying lie is still there that the wife is inferior and is not capable of making her own choices.
-She supposedly needs a man to tell her how to act and what to think and ultimately what to believe about God.
+She supposedly needs a man to tell her how to act and what to think and ultimately needs his guidance about how to listen to and what to believe about God.

-Male privilege places all the power in a relationship with the man.
-This leaves the women subjugated to his will and often denies her voice.
-The result is that in many male headship cultures women are treated as property much like a cow or horse.
-This was even true in the United States a century ago when women were still fighting for the right to vote.
+Because male privilege places all the power in a relationship with the man, it leaves the women subjugated to the man’s will and denies her voice.
+The result is that many male headship cultures treat women as property much like a cow or horse.
+Even in the United States, a woman had no rights a century ago and women were still fighting for the right to vote.

-Male headship in practice can leave a woman with no recourse when a man is cruel.
-In Christian circles, some say women are “different but equal,” and some men who believe in headship are very kind to their women.
-If this was always true if every husband treated his wife as Christ loved the church and treasured her body as his own, then perhaps there would be no reason to write this, but this is not the reality for most who practice headship.
+Male headship in practice can leave a woman vulnerable and with no recourse when a man is cruel.
+In Christian circles, some like to say women are “different but equal,” and some men who believe in headship are very kind to their women.
+If this were always true if every husband treated his wife as Christ loved the church and treasured her body as his own, then perhaps there would be no reason to write this, but this is not the reality for most who practice the false doctrine of male headship.

 For an example of male headship within distorted Christianity check out, “The Witness Wore Red.” book review and Things I Found in Common with Polygamist’s Daughter.
-A Fundamental Latter Day Saints might seem like an extreme example, but many Christians who practice male headship are only a stone’s throw from abusing women in a similar manner.
+A Fundamental Latter Day Saints might seem like an extreme example, but many Christians who practice male headship are only a stone’s throw from similarly abusing women.

-It puzzles me that so many male headship Christians are firmly against Islam.
-They preach against Islam and share horror stories about Islam, yet they fail to recognize that male headship taken to its natural conclusion looks just like Islam.
-If headship is allowed to flourish, women continually lose one right after another until they fade into the background and become invisible.
+I firmly support all people to live out their religious convictions, but I could never place myself under a man for him to use his power over me.
+That’s why it puzzles me to hear so many male headship Christians who are firmly against Islam.
+While they preach against Islam and share horror stories about Islam, they fail to recognize that male headship taken to its natural conclusion looks a lot like Islam.
+When male headship is allowed to flourish, women continually lose one right after another until they fade into the background and become invisible.